-Jiro sy Rano Malagasy (JIRAMA) is a state-owned power utility vertically integrated2 company Its main role is to transmit and distribute electricity to the end users.
+Jiro sy Rano Malagasy (JIRAMA) is a state-owned power utility vertically integrated company established in 1975 and its main function is to transmit and distribute electricity to the end users.
 It operates approximately 82.2% of the power producing sites and grid infrastructure covering the main urban centres of Antananarivo and Fianarantsoa (Ministry of Energy and Mines (MEM) and WWF, 2012).
-Though it does not have a market monopoly, it is the sole off-taker of all grid connected power plants in regions where it operates mainly due to long term contracts.
+Though it does not have a market monopoly, it is the sole off-taker of all grid-connected power plants in regions where it operates mainly due to long term contracts.
 Recently, JIRAMA has suffered operational difficulties and financial problems which resulted into insolvency and sluggishness in expanding the grid throughout the country (SEforALL, 2019)..